tanim0la/cairo-tutorial/content/cairo-integers.md

 }
 ```

+In the above code, the contract first imports the Bounded trait, which provides access to numeric constants: `MIN` and `MAX` .
+The
+`MAX` returns you maximum value allowed for the type.
+Inside the `max_demo()` function, we use `Bounded::MAX` to retrieve the maximum value of the `u256` type.

-Most of the time Cairo is able to determine types on its own, but when using `Bounded::MAX` the compiler won’t automatically know which integer type you need the max for.
+Most of the time, Cairo is able to determine types on its own, but when using `Bounded::MAX` the compiler won’t automatically know which integer type you need the max for.
 Hence, the variable needs an explicit type annotation, which is the `u256` after `:` i.e. `let max_u256: u256 = Bounded::MAX;`.

 ## Min integer sizes